djkim9031-research/transformer/README.md

 ## How to use

 After building the current repo, run the executable with the required arguments.
+If the CUDA device is available, it will automatically run on CUDA device.

 Example 1: bigram model
 ```